doloadama/Andd_baay_V3/backend_setup.md

     Custom permission to only allow the owner of a site to manage its projects.
     """
     def has_object_permission(self, request, view, obj):
-        # Write permissions are only allowed to the owner of the site.
         return obj.site.farmer == request.user
 ```